Fountains in Jerusalem

 circa 709 CE

-al-Kas (سبيل الكأس), looking northwards, in front of al-Aqsa at Haram al-Sharif (Temple Mount), first built in 709 CE.
+The al-Kas (سبيل الكأس), also known as the Mayda’at al-Kaas, was first built in 709 CE.
 It is used by the Muslims for ritual washing before prayer.
 Older guide books say the fountain is fed from the ancient aqueduct that brought water to the Temple Mount from Solomon's Pools and the hills of Bethlehem.
 Mameluke Emir Tankaz es-Nasr enlarged the fountain in 1327-28 CE.
+The fountain is a simple circuler structure, made of local stone and with some marble decorations, with multiple water spouts around it (recently taps have been added to the structure).
+It is designed to accommodate a large number of worshippers, allowing them to perform ablutions simultaneously.

 circa 1216 CE